UPPMAX/R-matlab-julia-HPC/docs/julia/notebook_jupyter.md

 *Principle*

-1. Load julia module (and prerequisites)
+1. Load Julia module (and prerequisites)
 2. Load Python or Jupyter module (and prerequisites) that is compatible with the python version used when building IJulia in the previous step

 !!! important "Running IJulia in Jupyter on compute nodes"